-K. Interruptions of a Prisoner Transport
+I. Interruptions of a Prisoner Transport

 The primary duty of the transporting officer is to safely deliver the prisoner(s) in their care.
-Only when there is a clear risk of death or injury to a third party and with the specific approval of the shift supervisor may the transporting officer stop to render assistance to other parties during a prisoner transport.
+Only when there is a clear risk of death or injury to a third party may the transporting officer stop to render assistance to other parties during a prisoner transport.
 Certain circumstances may dictate the need to stop and render assistance.

-- 1. Secondary calls - a.
+1. Secondary calls

+- a.
 When the transporting officer encounters a non-emergency need for law enforcement service, the officer will not stop but will report the need to the dispatcher.
-Officers assigned to the incident will be directed to explain to citizens the reasons why the transporting officers did not stop. - b.
-When the transporting officer observes an emergency situation, they shall report it to the dispatcher and request permission from the shift supervisor to render assistance.
-Only after receiving approval, will they stop and render assistance.
+Officers assigned to the incident should explain to citizens the reasons why the transporting officers did not stop. - b.
+When the transporting officer observes an emergency situation, they shall report it to the dispatcher, then stop and render assistance.
 A backup officer will be immediately dispatched to handle the call so the transporting officer can resume the transport.
 Upon being relieved, the transporting officer will verify the security of the prisoner and advise dispatch when they resume.